ShaimaBB/Comp4304-History-Of-Space-Ownership-Visualization/README.md

 This dashboard reveals how global space activity has evolved, highlighting the geopolitical and technological shifts that shaped spacefaring nations.
 It gives a visual trace of the rise and fall of space powers, the shift from government to private dominance, and how satellite launch capacity has expanded globally over time.

-### video demo
+### Simple Demo

 https://github.com/user-attachments/assets/b8af1561-85b8-440d-b05a-b040372479b7

-*Video explanation with example of how to view this interactive dashboard can be found here*
+**A Deatailed Video explanation using an example of how to use this interactive dashboard can be found here** --

 2.  **Scatter Plot and Bar Chart** showing the Reasons of the Rise of Private Sector Dominance in Space